-The phase-in of these requirements began in 2016 and continues through 2020, with thresholds dropping during each phase to expand the obligation to post IM to a sequentially larger group of derivatives market participants.
+These requirements were implemented in six distinct phases from 2016 to 2022, with thresholds dropping during each subsequent phase to expand the obligation to post IM to a sequentially larger group of derivatives market participants.
+The first four phases impacted only the very largest non-cleared derivatives users.